145

 So why not use egg yolks all the time?
 Well, they're good, but they're not great.
 They're just not as good at slowing ice crystal growth as other stabilizers.
 And over time, they let water escape, which re-freezes and makes the ice cream icy.

-They subdue other flavours (especially lighter flavours like herbs and water based flavours like fruit).
-And add their own eggy flavour, the strength of which depends on how many eggs you use and for how long and to what temperature you cook the base.
+They subdue other flavors (especially lighter flavors like herbs and water based flavors like fruit).
+And they add their own eggy flavor, the strength of which depends on how many eggs you use and for how long, and to what temperature you cook the base.

 So yes, egg yolks will stabilize your ice cream pretty well.
 But they're not the best performing stabilizers available.